What is the Purpose of a Personal Injury Trial?

 Do I need a personal injury lawyer to represent me in my personal injury trial?

-While it is possible to settle a personal injury claim without an attorney, know that you will almost always get a much smaller settlement and be left on your own with a complex process.
-For those who manage to handle the stages of an injury claim before trial, they should seriously consider hiring a personal injury lawyer if their case moves to trial.
+While it is possible to settle a personal injury claim without an attorney, know that you will almost assuredly get a much smaller settlement and be left on your own with a complex process.
+Any person dealing with a serious personal injury because of another’s negligence should seriously consider hiring a personal injury lawyer.

 Most personal injury attorneys provide free case evaluations so plaintiff’s have nothing to lose in reaching out to a personal injury attorney and so much to gain.